MatoPlus/youtube-dl-script/README.md

 # Usage
 1. Place script in the folder at ~/bin
 2. Go to any youtube video, press share with Termux
+3. The command line should pop up, choose convert options and wait for the download.
+4. Done!
+The video should be in ~/storage/share/Youtube